Parable of the Renegades

 As her knowledge continued to grow at an astounding rate, Rio researched for a way to earn a lot of money as quickly as possible.
 After all, the money earned from selling the rest of her valuables wasn't going to last forever.
 She and her sister were far too young to work high-paying jobs, so she needed one where she can keep her age a secret.

 Her research eventually led her to one of her history books with a depiction of how there were people who were paid handsomely to kill others.
-As long as at least two people were still alive, someone would want someone else dead.
+As long as at least two people were still alive, someone could want someone else dead.
 That was the world back then and also the world today.

 An assassin.
 To work as an assassin was the job Rio needed.
-Irregular work hours, a massive pay on any day, and a way to keep her identity hidden.
+Irregular work hours, a massive pay on any day, and a mean to keep her identity hidden.
 It was perfect for her.

 Not long after that, she began to train herself for the skills she would need for the job.
 As she was now living on a tight budget, Rio made use of what she already had and decided to utilize the katana that always stood by her side as her weapon of choice.
+It had been aged from the countless family members it was passed on to and its scabbard was riddled with scars.
+Its blade, however, remained as sharp as ever.

 She also began to study and practice various martial arts.
-Yakumo couldn't believe her eyes at first when she witnessed her sister training despite her supposed frail condition but seeing how determined Rio was to take back what was lost, choose not to tread over the small details and followed suit, insisting on becoming her sparring partner in the process.
+Yakumo couldn't believe her eyes at first when she witnessed her sister training despite her supposed frail condition but seeing how determined Rio was to take back what was lost, she chose not to tread over the small details and followed suit, insisting on becoming her sparring partner in the process.

 Having her physically superior sister as an opponent allowed Rio to practice techniques designed to handle stronger opponents.
 After long periods of vigorous practice, the two sisters became more than capable of defending themselves.
 Rio, in particular, became an unofficial master of Judo, Aikido, and Jiu-Jitsu.